millerk22/emc2-labs/EMC2-Labs-Fall/lab11.rst

     ``numpy.linalg.solve`` has parameters ``A`` which is the unaugmented matrix, and ``b`` which is the augmented part of the matrix.
 It solves for :math:`\vec{x}` in the equation :math:`A\vec{x} = b`.

-With your solution, plug your values for :math:`x`, :math:`y`, and :math:`z` into our original equation. :math:`C` is normally found through experimentation so lets just say it is :math:`4\pi`....
+With your solution, plug your values for :math:`x`, :math:`y`, and :math:`z` into our original equation. :math:`C` is normally found through experimentation so let's just say it is :math:`4\pi`....
 What do you get?

 .. math::